sharma-kk/sharma-kk.github.io/_pages/isro.md

 Here are some of the major projects I contributed to at ISRO:

-#### 1. Thermo-structural analysis of a Scramjet engine flow duct
+#### 1. Thermo-structural analysis of a DMRJ engine flow duct

-The engine flow duct experiences a variety of loads (aerodynamics pressure and thermal loads, inertial loads, and pressure and thermal loads due to combustion) during different stages of the vehicle trajectory.
+The dual model ramjet (DMRJ) engine flow duct experiences a variety of loads (aerodynamics pressure and thermal loads, inertial loads, and pressure and thermal loads due to combustion) during different stages of the vehicle trajectory.

+I contributed towards the thermo-structural analysis of engine flow duct model along with the structural qualification testing of the realized hardware.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/atv_config1.png" title="ATV configuration" class="img-fluid rounded z-depth-1" %}